Community Development and Action (M.Ed.)

 Program Curriculum

-The graduate degree in Community Action and Development includes a minimum of 30 credit hours of required and elective classes in content areas of your interest.
+The graduate degree in Community Action and Development includes 30 credit hours of core and elective classes.
+It is designed to be completed in two years.

 Coursework